 Food is a source of nourishment and energy you need for life.
 What you can live without are toxins in your food.
 The list of toxins you’re routinely exposed to through diet runs the gamut from pesticide residues and heavy metals to synthetic chemicals like food colorings and preservatives.
 Fortunately, your liver has the ability to break down some toxins so they can be eliminated before they cause problems.
 Eating a diet rich in fruits and vegetables, especially cruciferous vegetables, helps your liver modify the structure of toxins so your kidneys can remove them more easily from your body.
-Still, it’s best to decrease the amount of unhealthy chemicals you’re exposed to through diet.
-Here are some ways to reduce toxins in your diet.
+Still, it’s best to decrease the number of unhealthy chemicals you’re exposed to through diet.
+Here are some ways to reduce dietary toxins.

 Processed foods contain synthetic preservatives, food colorings and other ingredients that make them a less healthy choice compared to whole foods.
 For example, MSG, or monosodium glutamate, is added to some processed foods as a flavor enhancer.
 Some people are sensitive to even low levels of MSG and can develop neurological symptoms from foods seasoned with it.
 Plus, some processed foods still contain trans-fat and many are sweetened with high-fructose corn syrup or artificial sweeteners.
 When you phase processed foods out of your diet, you reduce exposure to these chemicals.
 This gives your liver fewer toxins to deal with.